ProtoMAX®

 • Keep children away from the equipment work area.

-• Do not allow children to play around or operate the equipment or any of its components.
+• Do not let children play around or operate the equipment or its components.

-Never operate equipment without safety guards or covers.
+Never operate the equipment without safety guards or covers

-• Do not modify, bypass, defeat, or render safety guards, covers, or switches inoperable.
+• Do not change, bypass, or try to defeat the safety guards, covers, or switches.

-• Keep guards in place and in working order.
+• Keep the guards in position and in working order.

-• Never remove any safety cover or guard while the equipment is running.
+• Do not remove the safety cover or guard during operation.

 • Know the location of the ON/OFF switch.

-• Know how to disconnect the main power supply to the equipment.
+• Know how to disconnect the primary power supply to the equipment.

-• Start and operate the machine only when all side panels are securely in place.
+• Start and operate the machine only when all side panels are in position.

-Never place your hands in the vicinity of the nozzle while cutting
+Never put your hands in the area of the nozzle during operation

-• Seek immediate medical attention in the event of a waterjet injury.
+• Seek immediate medical aid for all waterjet injuries.
 Injuries caused by high-pressure abrasive waterjets are serious.
-Do not delay!
+Do not wait!

-• See your WaterJet Technology Association (WJTA) warning card for important medical alert information.
+• Refer to the WaterJet Technology Association (WJTA) warning card for important medical aid information.

-Figure 1
+Figure 271

-• Never operate the equipment while handling material in the tank.
+• Do not operate the equipment when material is moved into the catcher tank.

-• Always stop the abrasive waterjet before making any adjustments to the material or the abrasive jet.
+• Always stop the abrasive waterjet before adjustments are made to the material or the abrasive jet.

-• Always be careful when handling material in the tank.
+• Always be careful when material is moved into the catcher tank.
 Fingers can be caught between a heavy part and the support slats.

-• Use caution around the support slats.
-Support slats are also cut by the abrasive waterjet; the edges can become very sharp and cause cuts, or collapse.
+• Be careful around the support slats.
+The abrasive waterjet also cuts the support slats; the edges can become sharp and cause cuts or collapse.

 Do not touch live electrical components or parts

-• Always use a licensed electrician or qualified individual for installing the main power source for use of the machine.
+• Always use a licensed electrician or approved person to install the primary power source to use with the machine.

-• Inspect the equipment power and control cables regularly for proper connection and installation.
+• Examine the equipment power and control cables regularly for correct connection and installation.
 Damaged, exposed, and bare wires can cause electrocution or death!

-• Ensure the equipment is properly connected and grounded in accordance with national, state, and local codes.
-Never remove any prong from the plug.
-Always plug into a proper electrical outlet.
+• Make sure the equipment is correctly connected and grounded in accordance with the national, state, and local codes.
+Do not remove the prongs from the plug.
+Always plug into the correct electrical outlet.

 • Never use any electrical plug adapter.

-• Always disconnect the equipment from the main power before performing service or maintenance.
+• Always disconnect the equipment from the primary power before service or maintenance work is done.

 Noise Emission Precautions

-Environmental factors, such as room or building construction, machines or power tools, and other noise sources affect the environment's true noise level.
-When installed and operated properly, the equipment A-weighted emission sound pressure level, LpA , is less than 75 dBA (LpA < 75 dBA).
+Environmental factors, such as how the room or structure is built, other machines and power tools in the area, and other noise sources, can have an effect on the environment's true noise level.
+When installed and operated correctly, the equipment's A-weighted emission sound pressure level, LpA , is less than 75 dBA (LpA < 75 dBA).
 Therefore, OMAX recommends that the operator wear hearing protection during equipment operation.

 Treat All Injuries with Caution

-Injuries involving contact with the water should receive immediate attention.
-See the WJTA Warning Card for important medical alert information.
+Injuries that involve contact with the catcher tank water should receive medical aid immediately.
+Refer to the WJTA Warning Card for important medical aid information.

-Seek immediate medical attention in the event of an abrasive waterjet injury.
-Inform the physician of the cause of the injury, what type of waterjet project was being performed at the time of the accident, and the source of the water.
+Get medical aid immediately for an abrasive waterjet injury.
+Tell the physician the cause of the injury, the type of abrasive waterjet work that was done when the accident happened, and the water source.

-Unusual infections with aerophilic microorganisms occurring at lower temperatures have been reported.
-These may be gram-negative pathogens, such as those found in sewage.
-Bacterial swabs and blood cultures may therefore be helpful in assisting a physician's diagnosis.
+Unusual infections with aerophilic microorganisms that occur at lower temperatures have been reported.
+These can be gram-negative pathogens, such as those found in sewage.
+Bacterial swabs and blood cultures may be helpful to assist a physician's diagnosis.

-An injury caused by high-pressure waterjets can be serious.
-In the event of any waterjet injury:
+An injury caused by high-pressure waterjets can be dangerous.
+If there is a waterjet injury:

-• Seek medical attention immediately.
-Do not delay!
+• Get medical aid immediately.
+Do not wait!

-• Inform the doctor of the cause of the injury.
+• Tell the physician of the cause of the injury.

-• Tell the physician what type of waterjet project was being performed at the time of the accident and the source of the water.
+• Tell the physician about the type of abrasive waterjet work done when the accident happened and the water source.

-• Communicate the following information to the medical personnel:
+• Give this information to medical personnel:

 This patient may be suffering from a waterjet injury.
 Evaluation and management should parallel that of a gunshot injury.
 The external manifestations of the injury cannot be used to predict the extent of internal damage.
 Initial management should include stabilization and a thorough neurovascular examination.
 X-rays can be used to assess subcutaneous air and foreign bodies distant from the site of injury.
-Injuries to the extremities can involve extensive nerve, muscle, vessel damage, as well as cause a distal compartment syndrome.
+Injuries to the extremities can involve extensive nerve, muscle, vessel damage, and cause a distal compartment syndrome.
 Injuries to the torso can involve internal organ damage.
 Surgical consultation should be obtained.
 Aggressive irrigation and debridement is recommended.
 Surgical decompression and exploration may also be necessary.
 Angiographic studies are recommended pre-operatively if arterial injury is suspected.
 Bandages with a hygroscopic solution (MgSO4) and hyperbaric oxygen treatment have been used as adjunctive therapy to decrease pain, edema, and subcutaneous emphysema.
 Unusual infections with uncommon organisms in immunocompetent patients have been seen; the source of the water is important in deciding on initial, empiric antibiotic treatment, and broad-spectrum intravenous antibiotics should be administered.
 Cultures should be obtained.

 Lockout/Tagout

-Implement standard practices and procedures to shut down equipment, isolate it from its energy source(s), and prevent the release of potentially hazardous energy while maintenance and servicing activities are being performed.
+Do standard practices and procedures to shutdown and stop the equipment, isolate it from its energy source(s), and prevent the release of potentially dangerous energy when maintenance and service work is done.

 Equipment Grounding Requirements

-• Ensure the equipment is properly grounded in accordance with national, state, and local codes.
-Never remove any prong from the plug.
-Always plug into a proper electrical outlet.
+• Make sure the equipment is correctly grounded in accordance with the national, state, and local codes.
+Do not remove the prongs from the plug.
+Always plug into the correct electrical outlet.

-• To reduce the risk of electric shock, during a malfunction or breakdown, grounding provides the electric current with a path of least resistance.
-The machine is equipped with an electric cord designed with an equipment-grounding conductor (EGC) and a grounding plug (United States, Canada and Mexico only).
-You must plug the cord into a matching outlet that is properly installed and grounded in accordance with all local codes and ordinances.
+• The ground wire gives the electric current a path of least resistance to reduce the risk of electrical shock during a malfunction or breakdown.
+The machine has an electric cord with an equipment-grounding conductor (EGC) and a ground plug (United States, Canada, and Mexico only).
+The plug must be connected to a matching outlet that is correctly installed and grounded in accordance with all local codes and ordinances.

-• Do not modify the plug provided—if it does not fit the outlet, have the proper outlet installed by a qualified electrician.
+• Do not change the plug—if it does not fit the outlet, have the correct outlet installed by a qualified electrician.

-• Connecting the EGC improperly can result in electric shock.
+• If the EGC is incorrectly connected, it can result in electric shock.

-• Contact a qualified electrician or service personnel if you do not understand the grounding instructions, or if in doubt as to whether the equipment is properly grounded.
+• Contact a qualified electrician or service personnel if the grounding instructions are not understood or if not sure if the equipment is correctly grounded.

 • Do not use extension cords with the equipment.

 • If the cord is damaged or worn, immediately replace it.
-Contact OMAX for replacement parts and instructions for replacement.
+Contact OMAX for replacement parts and instructions.
 The insulation of the EGC is covered with a green or green with yellow-striped surface.
 If replacement of the electric cord or plug is necessary, do not connect the equipment-grounding conductor to a live terminal.
 Refer to the equipment-specific wiring configuration.

-• The equipment is intended to be used on a circuit with an outlet similar to the one shown (United States, Canada and Mexico only):
+• The equipment is intended to be used on a circuit with an outlet similar to the one shown (United States, Canada, and Mexico only):

-Figure 3
+Figure 272

 • The grounding plug is similar to the one shown (United States, Canada and Mexico only):

-Figure 4
+Figure 273

 • The equipment must not be connected to any different type of electric circuit.

-• No adapter is available, or should be used with this equipment.
+• No adapter is available or should be used with this equipment.

-• For countries other than United States, Canada and Mexico; OMAX does not supply a suitably rated industrial grade plug.
+• For countries other than the United States, Canada, and Mexico, OMAX does not supply a sufficiently rated industrial-grade plug.

-• Contact a qualified electrician or service personnel for installation of a suitably rated industrial grade plug in accordance with national, state, and local codes.
+• Contact a qualified electrician or service personnel to install a sufficiently rated industrial-grade plug in accordance with national, state, and local codes.

-• A pin and sleeve plug, rated at least 30A, 230V, 2-pole+E (3-wire grounding), IP44 or better, having a first-make last-break protective bonding contact (earthing contact) in accordance to standards IEC 60309-1 and IEC60309-2 may fulfill this requirement.
+• A pin and sleeve plug, rated at least 30A, 230V, 2-pole+E (3-wire grounding), IP44 or better, having a first-make last-break protective bonding contact (earthing contact) in accordance with standards IEC 60309-1 and IEC60309-2 can fulfill this requirement.

-Figure 5
+Figure 274

-• You must plug the cord into a matching outlet that is properly installed and grounded in accordance with all local codes and ordinances.
+• The cord must be plugged into a matching outlet that is correctly installed and grounded in accordance with all local codes and ordinances.

-Figure 6
+Figure 275

 Explosive Atmosphere Precautions

-Machining certain types of material such as titanium with a waterjet may produce sparks.
-Do not operate the equipment in an explosive atmosphere.
-Do not allow explosive or flammable vapors to accumulate in the area of the equipment.
+Machining certain types of material, such as titanium, with a waterjet can cause sparks.
+Do not operate the equipment in an explosive environment.
+Do not let explosive or flammable vapors collect in the area of the equipment.

-Disposing of Waste Materials
+Removal of Waste Materials

-Dispose of cutting wastes properly and in accordance with all local and federal regulations.
-The abrasive waterjet produces two types of waste: the water used for cutting and the solid material that accumulates in the catcher tank.
-Although the garnet abrasive itself is inert, the waste deposited from the material being cut may require special handling.
+Discard all machining wastes correctly in accordance with all local and federal regulations.
+Abrasive waterjet machining causes two types of waste: the water used for machining and the solid material that collects in the catcher tank.
+Although the used garnet abrasive is not dangerous, the waste deposited from the cut material can require special treatment.

-Adequate Shop Ventilation
+Sufficient Shop Ventilation

-When you cut aluminum, the fine particles in the tank react with the water to generate hydrogen.
-Normally, hydrogen bubbles to the surface and escapes into the shop in harmless, low concentrations.
+When aluminum is cut, the small particles of aluminum dust in the catcher tank react with the water to make flammable hydrogen gases.
+Usually, hydrogen bubbles to the surface and is released into the shop in safe, low concentrations.

 Equipment Safety Features

-The abrasive waterjet provides several built-in safety features:
+The abrasive waterjet has several built-in safety features:

 Overpressure Protection

 During operation, pump pressure is monitored to prevent an overpressure condition.
-If the pump exceeds the factory set maximum pressure limit, the safety relief valve activates and shuts down the pump unit.
+If the pump pressure increases more than the factory-set maximum pressure limit, the safety relief valve starts and stops the pump.

 Electrical Protection